Complex Hyperbolic Triangle Groups of Type $[m,m,0;3,3,2]$: Background

 \subsection{Angular invariant:}

-For each fixed triple \(m_1, m_2, m_3\) the space of \([m_1, m_2, m_3]\)-triangles is of real dimension one.
-We can describe a parametrisation of the space of complex hyperbolic triangles in $\chp$ by means of an angular invariant $\al$.
+The real dimension of the space of \([m_1,m_2,m_3]\)-triangles for each fixed triple \(m_1,m_2,m_3\) is equal to one.
+We can describe a parametrisation of the space of complex hyperbolic triangles in $\chp$ by means of an angular invariant~$\al$.
 We define the {\defit angular invariant\/} $\al$ of the triangle \((C_1, C_2, C_3)\) by

 where $c_k$ is the normalised polar vector of the complex geodesic~$C_k$.
 We use the following proposition, given in \cite{Pra}, which gives criteria for the existence of a triangle group in terms of the angular invariant.